Miatta-Sinayoko/Miatta-Sinayoko/README.md

-## I am currently enrolled at CODEUP LLC studying Data Science
+## Data Sciencentist

 ### Available for employment: October 1, 2023
 Active TS/SCI w/CI poly (Adjudicated 06/2019)

-I'm a Senior Intelligence Professional with 15 years’ experience and education transitioning into Data Science, employed with the Department of Defense (DoD) as an active-duty service member and contractor.
-Specializing in All-Source, Open Source (OSINT), Publicly Available Information (PAI) Geospatial Imagery Intelligence (GEOINT) and Data Analytics, focused on the CENTCOM, EUCOM, and PACOM areas of responsibility.

-Excels in both independent assignments and in a team environment as a proven leader of projects ranging from four to over one-hundred personnel.
-Accustomed to strategic writing, Political Military issues, targeting, counter-proliferation and counter insurgency.

-Expert briefing capabilities from high level leadership down to the tactical level with the ability to tailor information to the end-user.
-Key areas of expertise include combat global contingency operations, Irregular Warfare (I.W.), DoD intelligence (multiple disciplines), targeting, and non-standard communications.

-Expert in Special Activities planning and execution, Joint Inter-Agency Intergovernmental Multinational operations (JIIM), mission planning (deployment/redeployment), and DoD intelligence operations (CONUS/OCONUS).
-Fluent in English (primary) and Spanish (intermediate) languages using interpersonal communications, telephonic, and electronic correspondence.
-Positive presence with lead from the front attitude who is capable of any task.
-Currently perusing Master of Science in Intelligence, Security Studies and Analysis with a Cyber intelligence concentration.
+Intelligence professional with 16 years of combined experience and education with the Department of Defense, transitioning into data science, bringing a rich background in intelligence operations.
+Proficiency spans various disciplines including strategic writing, academic writing (literature reviews), Analysis of Alternatives (AoA), political-military issues, counter-proliferation, and counterinsurgency.
+Deep knowledge and implementation of the intelligence cycle.
+Demonstrating strong leadership abilities, successfully led both independent and team projects with over 100 personnel.
+Possess working knowledge on Special Activities planning and execution, Joint Inter-Agency Intergovernmental Multinational operations (JIIM), mission planning (deployment/redeployment), and DoD intelligence operations (CONUS/OCONUS).Adept in utilizing spatial data analysis, machine learning techniques, and predictive modeling.
+Skill set encompasses data fusion, pattern recognition, and employing machine learning models and anomaly detection algorithms in support of stakeholders' priorities.

+Dexterous at extracting insights from open-sourced data through natural language processing, sentiment analysis, entity recognition, and social network analysis utilizing Application Programming Interface (API).
+Methods include data mining, web scraping, visualization, and statistical analysis, supported by open-source software tools.
+Proficient in transforming raw data, executing Extract, Transform, Load (ETL) procedures, and formulating advanced algorithms for superior data processing.
+Strong knowledge of the data science pipeline, they possess expertise in data modeling, visualization, and quality assessments.
+Furthermore, they demonstrate prowess in crafting data structures and overseeing database architecture.
+Prioritizing accuracy and adherence to industry standards, guaranteeing database compliance with established management protocols.

+Possess understanding of data management and the data science pipeline ensures that organizations can rely on data integrity for well-informed decisions.
+Highly articulate and refined communicator leveraging analytical acumen with interpersonal prowess, problem-solving, and data-driven decision-making skills.
+Confident that skills and experience are invaluable and eagerly awaiting to discuss how one can contribute to your organization's success.

+#### Data Science Certifucate from CodeUp LLC Accredited Program
-I’m currently working on my professional development to transition into Data Science and my Master thesis at Angelo State University.
+#### Master thesis at Angelo State University.

-My career goal is to work in the defense industry or bio pharma as a Data Scientist, Data Analyst or Data Architect.
-My desired career paths are Lead Analyst, Data Manager, Project Manager and Product Owner.
+#### Career goal Cheif Data Scientist

-Contact: Email: miatta.sinayoko@gmail.com, LinkedIn: https://www.linkedin.com/in/miatta-s-41756b236/
+#### Contact: Email: miatta.sinayoko@gmail.com, LinkedIn: https://www.linkedin.com/in/miatta-s-41756b236/